 More and more startup businesses are opting to fund themselves credit card.
 This practice, however, is costly, and entirely untenable if you have bad credit.
 Even if you have a good credit score, funding a startup through credit card usage is not recommended— is seen as a surefire path to failure from many entrepreneurial pundits.
 Nonetheless, people have done it, and it is worth noting as an option (albeit a bad one, for the most part).

+Crowdfunding is one of the newer alternative funding options for startups.
 There are two types of crowdfunding that new business owners can employ in their startup campaign—rewards crowdfunding and equity crowdfunding.

 Rewards crowdfunding is the most famous brand of crowdfunding—through this method, startup company owners solicit funding from donors in exchange for a gift or even a simple thank-you.
 The company does not partition shares of ownership to the donors and there is no monetary debt to be repaid.
 More recently, though, startup owners are turning to equity crowdfunding, in which angel investors finance a startup in exchange for equity ownership.